 Physiotherapists should ensure that booking practices enable physical distancing between patients while in the waiting room and/or in treatment sessions.
-Physiotherapists have to plan for time to clean and disinfect (i.e.equipment/tables etc) between patients and ensure proper hand hygiene between patients.
+Physiotherapists have to plan for time to

 Screen and Education:

 On the day of the appointment the clinic will conduct a COVID-19 screen with the patient.
 Patients who have someone accompanying them to their appointments, should also be screened using the same questions as the patient.